elgbar/hex/README.md

 ## TODO

 * Allow splash screen to be used to show the game is loading something other than the intro
   * Allow to specify what the next screen will be
   * Used when loading island (when loading lazily)
 * Remember state of islands between sessions
 * Add help page
 * Add minimap
 * Add relative strength bar
 * local multiplayer
+* Let AI surrender when it is clear that the player is winning
+* Add settings
+  * disable end turn warning
+  * disable surrender warning
+* Hold to march
+  * Double click/long click to move all units to around the hexagon pressed
+  * disable hold to march setting
+* Sounds
+* Fix grave piece
+  * Graves behaves differently for the AI than the player
+  * It works correctly for players
+  * Does not work for AI (it stays too long)